tim-hardcastle/Pipefish/docs/the-type-system-in-theory.md

 ## Abstract types

-Perhaps these had better be called "filter types": I'll change this next time I overhaul the documents.
-In the meantime I'll go on calling them abstract types for consistency with the rest of the documentation.

 These are not types that a value can actually have.
 Rather they are a filter on what can be stored in a variable, or the field of a struct, or passed to a function.

 Pipefish suppplies you with a few built-in abstract types: `single`, which includes evrything but the `null` type ad the `tuple` type; `struct`, which includes all structs; and a "nullable twin" of each type, containing that type and null: `int?`, `string?`, etc. User-defined types and other abstrct types also have nullable twins: `Dragon?`, `struct?`, etc.